GNUEvangelist/My-Dotfiles/README.md

-# My Dotfiles
+# My config for neovim
-My dotfiles for vim, dwm, etc
+My config for neovim